savagelysubtle/ScreenRenamer/README.md

 # ScreenRenamer

-AI-powered screenshot renamer using local LLM vision models.
-Automatically watches a folder for new screenshots and renames them based on their content using a local vision-capable language model.
+AI-powered screenshot renamer with embedded MiniCPM-V vision model.
+Automatically watches a folder for new screenshots and renames them based on their content using a locally embedded vision-capable language model.
+No external dependencies required - model downloads automatically on first setup.

 ## Features